clingen-data-model/clinvar-submitter/README.md

 ```

 after running either of the above example you should have a file called myoutput.csv which contains a csv formatted record which can be copied and pasted into a copy of the ClinVarSubmissionTemplate.xlsx file (also available in the data folder).

+--- RELEASE NOTES ---

+Not supported in this release
+1. Phenotypes in Condition.
+2. Specifying Build (verify with Chris B. whether build info will be added to message)
+3. Does not fill in condition-name unless explicitly specified in condition.name field, not from disease-coding.display
+4. Does not handle multiple codings in condition.disease.
+5. No validation of terms used for criteria rules or strength.
+6. Assumes a two-term space separated value for strength.
+7. No sorting of summarized met strength codes.
+8. No support for multiple file or directory input.